 What are the possible punishments for marijuana possession?

-Larger quantities of marijuana will result in felony level charges.
+Larger quantities of the hash will result in higher class felony level charges against a person.
 Again, this will vary from state to state.
-Some will consider four ounces or more a lower level felony.
-Fifty pounds or more will incur a higher level felony possession of marijuana charge.
-Lower level felonies carry a punishment range of six months to two years.
-Higher level felony charges carry a punishment range of two years to twenty years in prison.
-Fines for either level of felony range from $500 to $10,000.
-A defendant placed on felony probation for possession of marijuana can be required to submit to random drug testing and long term drug counseling.
+Some will consider four ounces or more a lower degree felony subject to lesser penalties.
+Fifty pounds of marijuana or more will incur a higher class felony possession of marijuana charge.
+Lower level felonies carry a punishment range of six months imprisonment to two years.
+Higher class felony charges carry a punishment range of a minimum sentence of two years to a maximum sentence of twenty years in prison.
+Fines for either class felony punishable from $500 to $10,000.
+A defendant placed on felony probation for possession of marijuana violations can be required to submit to random drug testing and long term drug counseling.

 How can you get legal help?

 The social attitudes towards marijuana are reflected by each state’s laws.
-Despite several state movements, marijuana is still illegal in all states (either by state or federal laws) and can result in a criminal conviction.
-Criminal convictions can impact federal aid (benefits, student loans) and employment opportunities.
+Despite several state movements, marijuana is still illegal in all states (either by state or federal laws) and can result in a criminal conviction on a person.
+Criminal convictions can impact the federal aid (benefits, student loans) and employment opportunities for a person.
 Before accepting any sentence or plea bargain, a defendant should consult with an experienced defense attorney to understand all of the options and defenses available.